Williams has 27, Celtics make 22 3s in Game 7 rout of Bucks | Times Leader

 Click here to subscribe today or Login.

-BOSTON (AP) — Grant Williams scored a career-high 27 points and hit seven 3-pointers, Jayson Tatum added 23 and the Boston Celtics set a Game 7 record with 22 3-pointers to eliminate the NBA champion Milwaukee Bucks 109-81 on Sunday in the Eastern Conference semifinals.
+Grant Williams scored a career-high 27 points and hit seven 3-pointers, Jayson Tatum added 23 and Boston set a Game 7 record with 22 3-pointers to eliminate the NBA champion Bucks 109-81 on Sunday in the Eastern Conference semifinals.

+Tatum said his team embraced the “backs against the wall” moments it faced in having to win the final two games after their late collapse in their previous home game.

+“As much as it hurt to lose Game 5, I was looking forward to that challenge,” Tatum said.
+“I believe in myself, I believe in this team.
+I expected to play the way I did and for us to respond the way we did.”

-The Celtics trailed early but outscored the Bucks 61- 38 in the second half to cruise to the victory.
+The Celtics trailed early in Game 7 before outscoring the Bucks 61- 38 in the second half to cruise to the victory.
 Boston used a whopping 54-point advantage from behind the arc to improve to 25-9 in decisive seventh games.

 The Bucks are now 3-9.
 They went 4 for 33 (12.1%) from the 3-point line.
 That’s the second-worst 3-point percentage in a playoff game ever (minimum 30 attempts).